-When I say framework, I mean some abstract of generic approach to architecture, often driven by some configuration file.
-So, instead of writing code that reads a specific customer file and inserts its content into a customer table in a database, you create a framework which reads an arbitrary file.
-This then insert its content into an arbitrary table, based on some guidance in a configuration file.
+When I say framework, I mean some generic approach to architecture, often driven by some configuration file.
+So instead of writing code that reads a specific customer file and inserts its content into a customer table in a database, you create a framework which reads an arbitrary file.
+This then inserts its contents into an arbitrary table, based on some guidance in a configuration file.

 Data integration frameworks can appear intimidating and unnecessarily complex.
 Initial progress can seem slow, when compared to a more direct treatment of project specific requirements.

 Project-specific architecture is easier to conceive and faster to develop, but is less flexible and extensible.